 40.19.3.3 The Interconnection Customer, ISO and Connecting Transmission Owner shall execute the Expedited Deliverability Study Agreement no later than ten (10) Calendar Days after the ISO confirms receipt of the executed Expedited Deliverability Study Agreement, the required technical data, and the required deposit from the Interconnection Customer.
 The ISO shall provide a copy of the fully executed Expedited Deliverability Study Agreement to the Interconnection Customer and Connecting Transmission Owner.

-40.19.3.4 .
-Interconnection Customer on a monthly basis for the work conducted on the Expedited Deliverability Study.
+40.19.3.4 The ISO shall invoice Interconnection Customer on a monthly basis for the work conducted on the Expedited Deliverability Study.
 Each Interconnection Customer shall pay an equal share of the actual cost of the combined Expedited Deliverability Study.
 The Interconnection Customer shall pay invoiced amounts within thirty (30) Calendar Days of receipt of invoice.
 The ISO shall continue to hold the amounts on deposit in an interest bearing account associated with the Interconnection Customer until settlement of the final invoice.

 40.19.4 No Prioritization of Projects in an Expedited Deliverability Study